crispgm/kicker-cli/README.md

 ## Known Issues & Limitations

-- Games are not ordered exactly the same as playing order.
-Thus, ELO rating is not accurate.
 - Game duration is inaccurate because we actually don't input the result as soon as the game is finished.
 So we abandoned all time factors.

 ## License